nakulmody/coe-332-midterm_project/midterm_project/README.md

 requirments.txt - Text file that holds all the dependencies that need to be pip installed upon running program.

+1. Open up 2 Windows:

+We want to open up 2 windows, one that has access to the directory with the files.

+We do this because when running our flask and redis applications, we are unable to use the

+terminal to hit our endpoints.
+By creating 2 windows we are going to use one of the windows to run our docker

+image which in turn runs flask and our redis database, and make the other window hit our endpoints to look at our

+computations.

-1. Build the Docker Image:
+2. Build the Docker Image:

 We compose our docker image to help create our containers and run our code eventually.
+This is done in the window in the directory.

 Navigate to the directory containing the Dockerfile and iss_tracker.py, then run the following command to build the Docker image: